 Dato' Ir.
 Hj.
 Md.
-Nasir bin Ibrahim ("Dato' Nasir"), aged 57, a Malaysian, was appointed to the Board on 12 October 2016.
+Nasir bin Ibrahim ("Dato' Nasir"), was appointed to the Board on 12 October 2016.
 He is an Independent Non-Executive Director of the Company.

 Dato' Nasir was graduated from University of Texas, Arlington in 1986 with an Honours Bachelor Degree of Civil Engineering.
 He continued study in Master of Business Administration in 2000 at Universiti Kebangsaan Malaysia (UKM).
-He also held a "Professional and Competence Engineer" from Board of Engineers Malaysia and he has been recognized as a Professional Engineer (AR 12283).
+He also held a "Professional and Competence Engineer" from Board of Engineers Malaysia and he has been recognised as a Professional Engineer (AR 12283).

 Dato' Nasir is a Group Managing Director of Teamcoat Group of Companies, a bumiputera civil engineering group of companies and registered with the Contractor Service Centre (PKK) under Class A and Construction Industry Development Board (CIDB) in Grades G7.
 The company had undertaken both Government and Semi-Government project more than RM 1 Billion worth of contract.
 The company had also involved in Joint-Venture Agreement with both State of Selangor and Malacca State Economic Development Corporation (SEDC).
-The company is also categorized under TERAJU which is under Ministry of Finance Malaysia.
+The company is also categorised under TERAJU which is under Ministry of Finance Malaysia.

-He was the Deputy Chairman of the Advisory Board of Trustees Guild of Bumiputra Contractors (GBC) in 2010 to present, Deputy Chairman of the Community College at Selayang in 2013, the Secretary of Board of Trustees (GBC) in 2002 to 2010, a member of Entrepreneurs Club (KUAT), a member of Malay Chamber (DPMM), Malay Contractors Association (PKMM) and UMNO Deputy Head Division member at Selayang from 2014 until present.
-Currently he is the Chairman of College Community Selayang and also a Coordinator of Implementation of Coordination Unit under Prime Minister Office for Taman Templer Division.
+He was the Chairman of the Advisory Board of Trustees Guild of Bumiputra Contractors (GBC) in 2018 to present, Chairman of the Community College at Selayang 2015/2018, the Secretary of Board of Trustees (GBC) in 2002 to 2010, a member of Entrepreneurs Club (KUAT), a member of Malay Chamber (DPMM), Malay Contractors Association (PKMM) and UMNO Deputy Head Division member at Selayang from 2014 until 2018.
+He was the former Chairman of College Community Selayang and also a Coordinator of Implementation of Coordination Unit under Prime Minister Office for Taman Templer Division and also Technical Advisory Committee, TAC of the College Vocational Sungai Buluh since 2018.